BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   unnatural-looking way.
 For now I'm just coping; there's a couple different ways to fix that (enumerated below) but I don't particularly care to do either at the moment.
+* As a side-effect of the way we have to make use of loot pools, skin drops from various enemies will be broken (it's that or break skin rewards for challenges/missions).
+Cold Dead Hands breaks skin drops for the following: creepers, skags, chubbies/tubbies, spiderants, and threshers.

 Ideas/TODO
 ==========